I hope you and your family are staying safe and healthy!!

 Nurse Shanda Jacobs

 Students should stay home from school if they have had any of the following symptoms:

 - Fever of 100 or higher in the past 24 hours

-- Bad cough or difficulty breathing
+- New cough, shortness of breath, or difficulty breathing

 - Vomiting or diarrhea in the past 24 hours